Aphiwo-kuhle/-aphiwo25477-Module_02_APHMAV25477_FTO2502_A2_Aphiwo-kuhle_SDF01/README.md

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
+💡 I am in the early stages of mastering GitHub and version control, laying the groundwork for future coding skills.
-- 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
+🎓 In the near future, I plan to begin my journey into HTML, CSS, and JavaScript.
-- 🤖 I love problem-solving and working on creative projects.
+🤖 Creative thinking and tackling challenges are two things I truly enjoy.
-- 🔥 Looking forward to building my first real-world application.
+🔥 I am excited about the opportunity to develop my very first real-world application.
 ---

 ## 🛠️ Tech Stack